innodatalabs/redlite/README.md

 All models will be uploaded.
 If model was not tested on a specific task, a simulated zero-score dataframe is used instead.

 Use `task_id` (or `dataset` as appropriate) to create task slices.
-Slices can be used to review data or create charts.
+Slices can be used to navigate data or create charts.

 ## TODO